YanaelleAlize/Install-ts3-server-ubuntu-server-ARM/README.md

 Tested on Ubuntu server 20.04 and 20.10 and Rasperry Pi 4 model B (4 Go RAM)

 NB : I suggest you should have a reboot procedure in the root crontab to renew the services.
 Example : contab -e and 0 5 * * * reboot

+NBB : You can look at https://github.com/TS3Tools/TS3UpdateScript for updates.